Cheesecake Factory Bakery Oreo Cheesecake

 What size pan do I use?

 Ideally please use the 9-inch sized pan, this is the size of the pan this recipe was developed.
-If you desire to use a different sized pan, your cooking times will vary.
+Your cooking time will vary if you use a different sized pan.

 How many Oreos do I use?

 We are using Oreo cookies in three different measurements.
 For the crust, you need to crush the cookies before you measure them.
-For the batter, you will use six cookies, and for the top of the cheesecake, you will use eight cookies.
+For the batter, you will use six cookies.
+For the top of the cheesecake, you will use eight cookies.

-You should store this cheesecake in the refrigerator.
-Wrap with plastic wrap.
-You may even want to add a sheet of plastic wrap to the actual place where the cheesecake was sliced.
+Store this cheesecake in the refrigerator wrapped with plastic wrap.
+You may even want to press plastic wrap or parchment paper to where the cheesecake was sliced.
 Cheesecake will last for up to a week in the fridge, but the Oreo crumbles will begin to soften after about 48 hours.

 Does Oreo Cheesecake freeze well?

 An Oreo Cheesecake does freeze well.
-If you want to freeze it, be sure to let it cool to room temperature, then double wrap with plastic wrap before placing it in the freezer.
-Consume this cheesecake within 3 months.
+If you want to freeze it, be sure to let it cool to room temperature, then wrap it with a layer of plastic wrap and then another layer of plastic wrap or aluminum foil.
+Freeze it for up to 3 months.
+Thaw it in the fridge overnight.

 Love the Cheesecake Factory?
 Be sure to check out these copycat recipes